Family

 How to Plan a Stress-Free Family Vacation

-According to a survey by the U.S. Travel Association, about 60% of family vacation planners report feeling stressed during the planning stage.
+Travel industry surveys show that the majority of family vacation planners report feeling stressed during the planning stage.
 Choosing a destination suited to the children's ages, coordinating everyone's wishes, managing the budget, booking accommodations, arranging transportation.
 Having one person (often the mother) handle all of this leads to pre-trip exhaustion.

 On top of that, the expectation of wanting the trip to be perfect amplifies the pressure.
 But perfect trips do not exist.
 Things not going according to plan often become the best memories when you look back later.